Typhoon Kong-rey Makes Historic Landfall in Taiwan as Strongest Storm Since 1996

 Severe Flooding and Landslide Risks

-Heavy led to severe flooding in areas such as Hualien and Taichung.
+Heavy rainfall led to severe flooding in areas such as Hualien and Taichung.
 The continuous downpour triggered a small landslide along Xiwan Road in Xizhi District, damaging infrastructure and leaving roads impassable.
 CWA forecasters warned that additional rainfall could exacerbate flash flood conditions and further landslides.

 Path Forward and Future Expectations

 As of 06:00 UTC on Wednesday, Kong-rey's center was located roughly 40 km north-northeast of Taitung, moving northeastward at 17 km/h.
 The typhoon is expected to turn further north, continuing along the Taiwan Strait.
-The 's strength is likely to diminish as it encounters Taiwan's rugged terrain and begins interacting with a baroclinic zone, accelerating its extratropical transition.
+The storm's strength is likely to diminish as it encounters Taiwan's rugged terrain and begins interacting with a baroclinic zone, accelerating its extratropical transition.

 Gene Huang, a forecaster with the Central Weather Administration (CWA), noted that Kong-rey would weaken substantially as it moves into the Taiwan Strait.
 Huang advised residents to stay indoors, highlighting the risk of high winds and unpredictable shifts in the storm's path due to Taiwan's complex topography.